Educational video games are big business.

 Particularly when it comes to games aimed at children.

-One small survey has reported that kids who played educational video games were less likely to suffer from attention problems at school.
+One small survey has reported that kids who played educational games were less likely to suffer from attention problems at school.
 This contrasted with kids who played violent and/or arcade-like video games.
 Kids who played these non-academic games were more likely to have attention problems (Hastings et al 2009).

 Other research suggests that playing "action" video games can improve visual-spatial skills.
 And there is evidence that a brief session of gaming can enhance a student's ability to learn science topics that are visual-spatial in nature.